Internships for High School Students Near Me: Your Ultimate Guide

 The Southwest Airlines High School Internship program offers a unique opportunity to support Ground Operations at their headquarters.
 It’s a great chance to gain experience in the airline industry while working with a well-known company.
 You’d assist with essential tasks like payroll, staffing, maintaining records, and organizing events.

-The Emma Bowen Foundation Internship is a great opportunity for students interested in media or tech careers.
+The Emma Bowen Foundation Internship is a fantastic opportunity for students interested in media or tech careers.
 Whether you want to be a producer, journalist, web developer, engineer, or pursue another role in these fields, this internship helps you get started.

 How to Write a High School Resume